bpda-research-division/neighborhood-change/ABOUT.md

 ## Setting up data for the Neighborhood Change Explorer

 Both tabular data and geographic information are needed for each topic in the Neighborhood Change Explorer.
-In general, the steps required to add a new topic to the Neighborhood Change Explorer are:
+In general, the steps required to set up data for the Neighborhood Change Explorer are:

-1. If a new set of geographic features is needed, save them into the `geoms/` folder
+0. If necessary, save the geographic features for the topic into the `geoms/` folder of this repo, noting the requirements in the [preparing geographic features](#preparing-geographic-features) section.
-2. Prepare a csv file with tabular data and store it in the `csv/` folder
+1. Create a csv file for the topic using the format specified in the [preparing tabular data](#preparing-tabular-data) section and save it in the `csv/` subfolder of the `data_preprocessing/` folder.
+For topics that require [overriding default calculations](#overriding-default-calculations), create and save those additional csv files.
-3. Modify the `APP_CONFIG` variable within `pull_data.R` to specify parameters for the topic
+2. Open `prep_data.R` (located within the `data_preprocessing/` folder of this repo) and modify the `APP_CONFIG` variable, adding all the required and optional [parameters](#configuring-topics-and-defining-indicators) desired for the topic, and adding references to any new geographic features.
+3. Set the working directory of your R session to the source file location of `prep_data.R`.
-4. Run `pull_data.R` in order to create or update an RDS file for the topic within the `data/` folder as well as to update `APP_CONFIG.rds`
+4. Run `prep_data.R`.
+This will create or update an RDS file for the topic within the `data/` folder and will also update `APP_CONFIG.rds`.
+To confirm that the changes went through successfully, run the Neighborhood Change Explorer app by opening and running `global.R`.

-To update the underlying data for an existing topic, use steps 2 and 4.
-To update the parameters for an existing topic, use steps 3 and 4.
+To update the underlying data for an existing topic without altering any parameters, use steps 1, 3, and 4.
+To update the parameters for an existing topic, use steps 2, 3, and 4.

 ### Preparing geographic features

 Geographic features are ingested using the [read_sf() function](https://r-spatial.github.io/sf/reference/st_read.html), which accepts most geospatial file formats (e.g. geojson, shapefile, etc).
-The recommended approach is to save a file containing a set of non-overlapping geographic features (polygon or multipolygon) into the `geoms/` folder of this repo, and then modify or add a line near the top of `pull_data.R` to read that file into an R variable that can then be referred to in `APP_CONFIG`.
+The recommended approach is to save a file containing a set of non-overlapping geographic features (polygon or multipolygon) into the `geoms/` folder of this repo, and then modify or add a line near the top of `prep_data.R` to read that file into an R variable that can then be referred to in `APP_CONFIG`.
 For example, a hypothetical version of the Neighborhood Change Explorer displaying data for counties and zip code tabulation areas might have lines of code that look like this:

 ```
 county_geoms <- read_sf('../geoms/my_counties.geojson')